nhayward/revpit/user/pages/08.faq/default.md

 <div markdown="1">

 **A:** Check out this [logline writing article](https://writershelpingwriters.net/2016/01/how-and-why-to-write-a-log-line-for-your-story?target=_blank) by Becca Puglisi to learn what a logline is and how to write it!
+Or check out [_Essentials for Writers: Loglines_](https://www.jenichappelleeditorial.com/post/essentials-for-writers-loglines?target=_blank) by our own Jeni Chappelle

 </div>